-A very relevant issue in today's time is the growing use of computers.
-In fact, we have reached a stage where we cannot do without the use of computers and a computer-ignorant person is termed 'illiterate'!
-Of course, computers are a big 'miracle workers', working at much faster speeds than humans can compete with.
-But the other side of the coin is not a healthy picture.
-According to experts, long and often odd hours of working on computers combined with stressful conditions lead to a number of problems and afflictions.
-Here is a guide to help you with computer-related health issues and ways to keep them at bayf.
+Computers are a big 'miracle workers', working at much faster speeds than humans can compete with.
+But the other side of the coin is not a good picture.
+According to experts, long and often odd hours of working on computers combined with stressful conditions lead to several problems and afflictions.
+Here is a guide to help you with computer-related health issues and ways to keep them at bay.

-b Lift your shoulders and keep them up for 10 seconds bring them down for 10 seconds.
+- Lift your shoulders and keep them up for 10 seconds, bring them down for 10 seconds.